Schorlemmer Dragoons

 Service during the War

-In 1757, the regiment was part of Lehwaldt's army assigned to the defence of East Prussia against a Russian invasion.
-On August 30, at the battle of Gross-Jägersdorf, five squadrons were deployed in the first line of the cavalry right wing under the duke of Holstein while the five remaining squadrons were deployed in the first line of the cavalry left wing under lieutenant-general Schorlemmer.
+In 1757, the regiment was part of Lehwaldt's Army assigned to the defence of East Prussia against a Russian invasion.
+On August 30, at the Battle of Gross-Jägersdorf, five squadrons were deployed in the first line of the cavalry right wing under the Duke of Holstein while the five remaining squadrons were deployed in the first line of the cavalry left wing under Lieutenant-General Schorlemmer.
 In this defeat, the regiment lost 5 officers and 105 privates.

 Uniform